EdmondMbadu/new-worldgame/README.md

 ## 🎯 Mission

-New World Game aims to **solve problems at scale with people around the world** by creating an engaging, interactive environment where individuals and teams can collaborate on solutions aligned with the United Nations Sustainable Development Goals (SDGs).
+NewWorld Game aims to **solve problems at scale with people around the world** by creating an engaging, interactive environment where individuals and teams can collaborate on solutions aligned with the United Nations Sustainable Development Goals (SDGs).

 ## ✨ Key Features